pwlgrzs/awesome-resources-for-ender-3-v3-se/klipper/README.md

 1. Get a PC/RPi/whatever capable of running debian type system and prep it until you're SSH'ed into.
 2. Get [KIAUH](https://github.com/dw-0/kiauh) and install klipper, moonraker, fluidd or mainsail.<br>
 In short, you talk to fluidd, fluidd talks to moonraker and moonraker talks to klipper.
-3. Get a klipper config from either of [repos](../README.md#configurations) and upload it to your controller.
+3. Get a klipper config from either of configuration [repos](../README.md#configurations) and upload it to your controller.
 4. In the terminal you'll need to compile klipper firmware.

 ```bash
 cd ~/klipper/
 make menuconfig